ComicalCache/Cini/README.md

 ## Configuration

 Mini can be configured using [Lua](https://www.lua.org/docs.html).
-For an example of the API (and the completely default configuration) checkout `lua/default.lua`.
+For an example of the API (and the complete default configuration) checkout `lua/`.
 The entrypoint of the user configuration must be placed in `$HOME/.config/cini/init.lua`.

 > For further details about the API, checkout `Editor::init_bridge()` in `src/editor.cpp` which defines the Lua